realInt2k/CSE364_dn/README.md

 # Milestone 4 highlights:

+## Before installing (and running):
+- To make the application works properly and run in your localhost, turn off your existing tomcat, mongodb, etc... that is occupying port 8080 in your local host.
+- The application doesn't need to run mongodb beforehand.

 ## Installation (4 ways):
 (We are currently supporting Linux-based system only, Window OS can try the Docker method)